 Professional Licensure Certification and Licensure Information

 Pursuant to the National Council for State Authorization Reciprocity Agreements, Freed-Hardeman University must provide to non-Tennessee resident students, applicants, and potential students as to whether such courses or programs that customarily leads to professional licensure meets known requirements for licensure in the state where the student resides.
-Licensing requirements are subject to change; therefore, the contact information for state agencies and a FHU representative have been provided to assist students to determine if a course or program that customarily leads to professional licensure, meets requirements for licensure in the state where the student resides.
+Licensing requirements are subject to change; therefore, the contact information for state agencies and a FHU representative have been provided to assist students in determining if a course or program that customarily leads to professional licensure, meets requirements for licensure in the state where the student resides.